oleg-astakhov/microservices-demo/README.md

 I'm primarily a backend engineer, so frontend is there only for demo purposes.
 I use JQuery and AJAX calls, and they are not the point of interest.

 The focus is on building a [Reactive Distributed System](https://www.reactivemanifesto.org/).
-For some of its constituent components, I aim to make them fully reactive as well.
+For some of its constituent components, I am employing reactive programming model as well.
 In the best-case scenario—all of them.

 ## Technical Stack